Vulnerability & Patch Management Metrics: Top 10 KPIs

 Let’s now take a look at why vulnerability metrics are critical to your program.

-Without a consistent system of reporting the status of your program, the likelihood of exposure to a data breach increases as reported in recent breach statistics of 2022.
+Without a consistent system of reporting the status of your program, the likelihood of exposure to a data breach increases as reported in recent breach statistics.

 When considering which metrics to report, the approach should not be to simply gather statistics and charts, but it should focus on prioritizing remediation efforts on of your most critical systems and applications.